MisterEnderman/MinecraftUtils/README.md

 Utility Plugin for creating Minecraft plugins for 1.16.5

-This plugin is especially made to help others make minecraft plugins (1.16.5 only)
+This plugin is especially made to help others make minecraft plugins (1.16.5 only), this plugin is currently in beta so expect bugs.

 If you find any issue report it as a GitHub Issue.